manishdhakal/ASR-Nepali-using-CNN-BiLSTM-ResNet/README.md

 ## Things to consider
 - You are free to use this research as refernce and make modifications to continue your own research in Nepali ASR.
-- The trainer has been implemented to run on the sampled data for now.
+- The `trainer.py` has been implemented to run on the sampled data for now.
 To replicate the result please replace the sampled dataset with original [OpenSLR dataset.](https://openslr.org/54)
 - Please remove the (audio, text) pairs that include Devnagari numeric transcriptions like १४२३, ५९२, etc from the dataset because they degrade the performance of dataset.

 ## Our approach